jinhoko/programming-docs/out-of-the-tar-pit/lecture1.md

 2. Can give you different results based on different inputs => Have you performed the right tests? / Reason why TDD alone is not enough.

+Informal reasoning is about finding invariants. => Always write invariants in codes!

 Conclusion : all methods of understanding have its shortcomings (even the informal reasoning)